bijoyanupam/frontend-starter-kit/README.md

 ## Note
 - EditorConfig helps developers define and maintain consistent coding styles between different editors and IDEs.
 For more, please visit: [EditorConfig](http://editorconfig.org/).
 A .editorconfig file is included with this project.
 Please use these configurations for linting to work correctly.
-- JSBeautify tool is supported with .jsbeautifyrc file.
-Most of the editors and IDEs has extension support.
-For more, read [JSBeautifier](http://jsbeautifier.org/).